To enable the analysis of anything, by anyone, anywhere

 Who we are

 Oxford Nanopore Technologies plc was founded in 2005 as a spin-out from the University of Oxford.
-The company now employs about 900 employees from multiple disciplines including nanopore science, molecular biology and applications, informatics, engineering, electronics, manufacturing and commercialisation.
+The company now employs more than 1000 employees from multiple disciplines including nanopore science, molecular biology and applications, informatics, engineering, electronics, manufacturing and commercialisation.
 The management team, led by CEO Dr Gordon Sanghera, has a track record of delivering disruptive technologies to the market.

 Oxford Nanopore is a public company, headquartered at the Oxford Science Park outside Oxford, UK, with satellite offices in Cambridge (UK), New York, Cambridge, San Francisco (US), Singapore, Shanghai, Beijing, and a broader commercial presence that includes Japan, Germany, France and India.
 The company sells to more than 120 countries and is in a period of rapid growth.